Ishita-Tiwari/Safe-Doggo/README.md

 # Safe Doggo

+This website provides a QR code meant to be used as your pet's tag as a source of additional safety.

 Safe Doggo brings to you another way to keep your pet safe.
 This website is built with HTML, CSS, JS, Nodejs - Express Js.
 Other libraries used are, mongoose, nodemailer, qrcode etc. The backend runs on MongoDB Atlas.
 You can head to the website and try the feature provided by it.